 This is not a conscious choice that a foster or adopted child makes.
 Rather, it is a protective strategy that draws from three possible responses to fear: fight, flight, or freeze.
 Children with hard histories walk around in a chronic state of fear.
 As Dr. Karyn Purvis said, “Chronic fear is like a schoolyard bully that scares a child into behaving poorly.
 Caregivers and parents might easily confuse fear-based outbursts with willful disobedience, but they are not the same thing at all.”

-So what are caregivers of hyper-vigilant, chronic-fear children to do?
+So, what are caregivers of children living in a state of fear to do?
 Is there any hope for change?
+Absolutely!

-1. Be a detective.
-Parents need to gather as much information about a child’s history as possible to determine what in the home could send a child into that fear response state.
-For example, if a child has a history of abuse behind locked doors at night, parents need to be aware of keeping doors open during bedtime.
-Often, parents are given little to no information about a child’s history.
-If this is the case, caregivers should keep track of a child’s patterns of fight, flight or freeze.
-When a challenging behavior can be tied to the same situation, parents can be assured that history is causing a negative reaction.
+Gather as much information about a child’s history as possible to determine what could send a child into the fear response state.
+For example, if a child has a history of abuse behind locked doors at night, caregivers should be aware of leaving doors open at bedtime.
+Often, caregivers are given little to no information about a child’s history.
+If this is the case, parents can track patterns of behavior.
+When challenging behaviors are linked to a specific situation, parents can connect how past experiences may be causing a negative reaction.

 Children from hard places will have a lower tolerance for stress, anxiety, and unknown circumstances.
 They should not be compared to other children their age who have not experienced trauma.
 Foster, adoptive, and relative caregivers should give ample warning before transitioning from one activity to the next.
 Children from trauma might need more help getting ready for the day, with homework, going to bed, and with schedules for the next day.
 Keeping expectations low will help establish felt safety.